tripleo1/awesome/README.md

 - [Iacon1/JCC816](https://github.com/Iacon1/JCC816) - Java C Compiler for the 65c816, an attempt to use Java to compile C to CA65-style 65c816 assembly - specifically, the SNES's main processor (the Ricoh 5a22) and the SA1 cartridge-mounted coprocessor.
 - [JPLeRouzic/HjerteLib](https://github.com/JPLeRouzic/HjerteLib) -
 - [JetBrains/attachme](https://github.com/JetBrains/attachme) - IntelliJ plugin for auto-attaching the debugger to JVM applications
+- [JetBrains/fernflower](https://github.com/JetBrains/fernflower) - Decompiler from Java bytecode to Java, used in IntelliJ IDEA.
 - [KisanHub/intellij-orogeny](https://github.com/KisanHub/intellij-orogeny) - Use IntelliJ as your build tool instead of ant, maven, groovy or anything else.
 - [MTrop/DoomTools](https://github.com/MTrop/DoomTools) - Doom-related tools for Java.
 Home of DECOHack and lots of other utilities.
 Build WAD projects (and soon, other kinds) with ease!
 - [NICTA/iris-reasoner](https://github.com/NICTA/iris-reasoner) - Clone of iris-reasoner (http://iris-reasoner.org) from sourceforge